brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 ## Other 1.18 niceties (#other-niceties)

-The world's simplest possible crowd pleaser (well, aside from (`gen_random_uuid` in Postgres](TODO)) is `strings.Cut`, which very simply, returns two parts of a string broken on whitespace, which as it turns out is what XX% (TODO) of calls to `strings.Split` were trying to do:
+The world's simplest possible crowd pleaser (well, aside from [`gen_random_uuid` in Postgres](https://www.postgresql.org/docs/current/functions-uuid.html)) is `strings.Cut`, which very simply, returns two parts of a string broken on whitespace, and which is a simpler alternative that could replace [77% of calls to `strings.Index*` in the main repo](https://github.com/golang/go/issues/46336):

 ``` go
 tokenType, token := strings.Cut("Bearer tok_123", " ")